 CSA W211:21 brings more clarity on the relationship between the key elements needed to manage a stormwater system and outlines what information is needed to do so.
 While providing guidance to owners operating and managing stormwater systems in their area or region, the Standard also considers the potential impacts of these systems on neighbouring municipalities.

 Guiding municipalities through standards implementation

 Despite the strong technical merits of CSA Group water-related standards, understanding how they fit into the existing governance structure of a municipality can be challenging.
 Larger cities typically have access to considerable engineering and planning resources; however, small and medium-size towns may lack these resources and the capacity to incorporate standards into their regulatory mechanisms.
-To help overcome this challenge, CSA Group is developing a comprehensive step-by-step Implementation Guide.
+To help overcome this challenge, CSA Group developed a comprehensive step-by-step Implementation Guide.

 Under One Umbrella: Practical Approaches for Reducing Flood Risks in Canada, November 2020

 Contact Standards Research

 Join the Research Community

 Join the CSA Community today so you can keep informed about research that is critical to standards development